v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

 4. Enter the **Blob SAS URL** or the **Blob URL** for the import provided to you by the Azure contributor in Step 2.

 5. Upload a metadata.json file, with the inputs described below:

+    * For incremental uploads and easy access to this data, enter a "Dataset name" and "Dataset type" for this dataset.
+For example, you could upload two different datasets from your sales team on customer satisfaction and account retention.
+You can assign the type "Sales" to these datasets and name them "CSAT" and "Account."
+Analysts can discover this data by searching for their name and type while setting up queries.
+The dataset name and type shouldn’t contain spaces.

     * `"Dataset type"`: The name of the data category, such as "Sales data."
 You can assign any unique type except these system reserved types: "Survey," "CRM," "Person," "Signal," "AnalystUploadedData," "UserSkills," "HeirarchicalSkills," "RelatedSkills," "SkillsLibrary," "ManagerHierarchy," "Learning," "None," "InteractiveExplorationPersonOutput," "None"